jodienorris030/notes/README.md

 # 2023-12-08
 - Today's programming wisdom is to write code that is readable, maintainable, and testable.
 This means using clear and concise variable names, commenting your code effectively, and organizing it into logical modules or functions.
 It also means avoiding unnecessary complexity and adhering to established best practices and design patterns.
 Finally, writing automated tests for your code can help ensure that it works as intended and catches bugs early on.
 By prioritizing these principles, you can create software that is not only functional but also easy to understand and modify over time.

+# 2023-12-09
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential performance issues.
+It's often better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.